Free Daily & Weekly Downloads

 Compliance: Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects

-Summary: This tenth-grade lesson will delve into the fundamental elements of music, including melody, rhythm, harmony, and form, through engaging activities and interactive discussions.
+Summary: This lesson will introduce eleventh-grade students to the fundamental elements of music, including melody, rhythm, harmony, and form, through engaging activities and interactive discussions.

 Topic: Elements of Music

-- Students will understand the basic elements of music, including melody, rhythm, harmony, and form.
+- Know the basic elements of music, including melody, rhythm, harmony, and form.

 - Textbooks or online resources on music theory